-Living with purpose also means acknowledging and accepting that you won’t click with everyone you meet.
-We are all different and unique, but we can remain well-intentioned for others no matter the degree of the connection.
+Living peacefully and with purpose also means acknowledging and accepting that you are not meant to be compatible with everyone you meet.
+We are all inherently different and unique and will naturally gravitate to other like-minded souls, but we should always remain well-intentioned for others, no matter the degree of the connection.

-When you meet people that you do feel a deeper connection with, you’ll just know.
+The people you do feel a deeper connection with inevitably find their way into your life.
 Your energies will align and you’ll feel a sense of peace in their presence and vice versa.
 Someone who gets you and you get them.
-Someone that supports you your journey and uplifts you along the way.
-These connections are not a dime a dozen.
+Someone that supports you on your journey and uplifts you along the way.
+These connections are not a dime a dozen and should be handled with the utmost love and care.
 Fostering positive connections is all about quality over quantity.

 Social Media – A Vehicle for Positivity